buddhaman/AnymaEngine/Readme.md

 ### Ideas
 - For an overview of how the world is evolving, create a kind of sampling minimap.
 Dont render each individual creature but take a couple of samples for each pixel using the bsp-tree and take the average color.
 Store these frames and show as animation.
+- Show overlays: Make coloring of genes to show genetic distance of different agents.